Everlasting Button – credit Russell Scott (via tumblr)

 Spring has sprung, and now is the best time to see the region pop with colour.
-From our rugged and majestic Grampians ranges to our unique volcanic landscapes, an abundance of wildflowers dominate views throughout the Greater Hamilton region.
+From our rugged and majestic Gariwerd ranges (Grampians) to our unique volcanic landscapes, an abundance of wildflowers dominate views throughout the Greater Hamilton region.

 For thousands of years the Indigenous Jardwadjali and Djab Wurrung people lived by six seasons defined by features of the environment, including ‘petyan’ or ‘the season of wildflowers’, running from mid to late August through to November.